 It has been a while since you and I fell out.
 Today you made me angry even though I was not your target.
-You see my daughter is 6 and she has Autism.
+You see my daughter is 6 and she is autistic.
 It makes her day to day life extremely hard at times as she attempts to navigate a crazy world and find her place in it.
 It’s not helpful when you come along and add to the mounting stress she feels.
-I know you often tag along with your friend Autism, you seem to be closely connected.
+I know you often tag along with your friend autism, you seem to be closely connected.

 Thank you for attempting to take my daughter down today, you have shown me even at the age of 6 she isn’t going to let you win.
 She made a choice to put you to one side, remind you that you don’t get to rule her life.
 She was able to release her feelings safely inside my car and make a decision to keep going.
-I would say better luck next time but that just suggests I offer you seat on our next day out so instead I will just bid you farewell for today and we will no doubt see you when we see you.
+I would say better luck next time but that just suggests I offer you seat on our next day out so instead I will just bid you farewell for today but no doubt you will be back at some point.
 We will of course be ready for you every time.